Graeme Harper: Freelance work

 Harper's first Doctor Who serial, The Caves of Androzani, was the last Doctor Who story to feature Peter Davison in the title role.
 Produced in late 1983, it was broadcast in March 1984.
 It is widely regarded by fans of the programme as one of the finest instalments of the series.
 Davison has been especially complimentary about Harper's direction of the story, claiming in 2009, "Graeme’s philosophy was that it needed pace and it needed energy.
 Graeme’s input, and the fact that it was a great script, really lifted it, I think."
 Davison has also claimed Harper "directed far more filmically than it had ever been done before."
 In 1985 he worked again on the programme, directing Revelation of the Daleks, starring Colin Baker.
 In 1989 he was approached to direct the Sylvester McCoy-starring Doctor Who serial "Battlefield", but he was committed to episodes of the Central Television drama series Boon.
 In 1993 he was attached to the potential Doctor Who thirtieth anniversary special "The Dark Dimension", but this was abandoned at the pre-production stage.

 Harper's other work has included episodes of Juliet Bravo (1984 & 1985), Bergerac (1985 & 1987), Star Cops (1987), The New Statesman (1987), The House of Eliott (1991–93), The Bill (1993), The Detectives (1995–97), Casualty (1997, 2004–05), EastEnders (2000–02) and Robin Hood (2006 & 2009).
 In 1999 his work on the television adaptation of David McRobbie's novel See How They Run was nominated for an Australian Film Institute Award for "Best Direction in a Television Drama", and in 2001 he shared in a BAFTA Children's Award win in the category of "Best Drama" for Custer's Last Stand Up.
 Harper directed ITV1 soap opera Coronation Streets fateful tram crash in October 2010, screened on 6 December as part of its fiftieth anniversary special.
 In 2012 he filmed several episodes of the Nickelodeon series House of Anubis.

-In 2016, Harper directed a special Christmas episode of the BBC Two comedy-horror anthology series Inside No. 9.
+In 2016, Harper directed a special Christmas episode of the BBC Two comedy-horror anthology series Inside No. 9, "The Devil of Christmas".
 In a deliberate attempt to emulate the appearance of 1970s British television drama, this was made using the multi-camera video, 4:3 aspect ratio production style that Harper had been used to working in at the beginning of his career.